GeleArthur/Blog/src/projects/floppy-bird.md

 tay ; Put in x
 ```

-Then I start comparing the values with the player y see if it has collided.
+Then I start comparing the values with the player’s Y coordinate see if it has collided.

-Writing collision code is way different then in normal higher level langages but because of these limited assembly lanague you try to find tricks to get around.
-There is no easy bigger then or sin or cos.
-Only you and your instructions.
+Summary: Writing collision code is way different than in normal higher level languages.
+Because of these limited assembly language you try to find tricks to get around.
+There is no easy bigger-then or sin or cos function.
+Only your creativity and the CPU instructions.
+Gallery

 # Gallary
-Pictures during developement
+Pictures during development

 ![](/floppy-bird/Screenshot155528.png)